PhDGeomatic/SIMILE-importer/README.md

 Launch QGIS and select "Plugins" -> "Manage and Install Plugins..." from the top menu

-Select the TAB "Install from ZIP" and browse to the ZIP file just downloaded
+Select "Install from ZIP" and browse to the ZIP file just downloaded

 Click "Install Plugin"